 You Already Have Experience With Other Programming Languages?

-Take Advantage of Your C++/C#/JS/Java/PHP/… Experience and Start Writing Clean and Pythonic Code
+Take Advantage of Your C++/C#/JS/Java/PHP/… Skills & Start Writing Clean And Pythonic Code

 The majority of software developers needs to pick up new programming languages at various points in their career.